-At present, the profits tax rates for companies and persons other than companies are 8.25% up to HK$2 million of taxable profits and 16.5 percent thereafter, and 15 percent, respectively.
+The profits tax rates for companies are 8.25% for taxable profits up to HK$2 million and 16.5 percent thereafter.
 In addition, dividends received are not taxable in Hong Kong.

 Furthermore, interest income derived from deposits placed in Hong Kong and qualifying debt instruments may, under certain specific conditions, be exempted from profits tax.